jessica12ryan/fpp-ha/fpp-ha/README.md

 ## Installation

 - After clicking install, it may take several minutes to download, compile, and install FPP.
 If you refresh or browse to another page, the app will continue downloading.
-The app page will appear in your app list when the app has been successfully installed.
+The app will appear in your app list when it has successfully installed.
 - You can open FPP by browsing to http://HA_IP or clicking the Open Web UI button.

 ## More Info